dminier/py-microservice/README.md

 Were are looging for a simple, fast and efficient way to manage dependencies.

-We will use `uv` after reading this article of Fedor Gnetkov : https://medium.com/@gnetkov/start-using-uv-python-package-manager-for-better-dependency-management-183e7e428760

 # Security

 This project includes a basic security setup using Keycloak as an identity provider.
 We can't avoid talking of microservices without talking about security and the main protocols to use are OAuth2 and OpenID Connect.